Imagine the following scenario:

 - Put the amount that you can consume in that week into a ceramic canister.

-- Divide the rest of the coffee into ‘one-week packages’ and store in the freezer as I’ve described in this article.
+- Divide the rest of the coffee into ‘one-week packages’ and store them in the freezer as I’ve described in this article.

 - When you need more coffee, pull another ‘one-week package’ out of the freezer and transfer the coffee into short-term storage.